 - 1. The student, or parents of a dependent student, own either property or a business that is located within Monroe County (Michigan). - The student's tuition is paid by his or her employer and either the student or the employer is considered a county resident.
 (An employer is considered a county resident if that employer operates a business, or branch thereof, within Monroe County (Michigan). - 3.
 The student is considered a resident as defined below: - If a student is a dependent and his or her parent or legal guardian is a resident of Monroe County.
 Student must be claimed on current health insurance or prior tax return of parent/legal guardian. - A person may qualify as a resident by residing: 1) six months within the state of Michigan, and 2) 30 days within a Monroe County (Michigan) precinct.
-If a person moves to another precinct within the county, he or she is still considered a resident of the county. - A person on active duty in the Armed Services of the United States, who has met the residency requirements as stated above, may register as a resident of the district. - 4.
-The students' tuition is being paid by his or her high school via Michigan Dual Enrollment.
+If a person moves to another precinct within the county, he or she is still considered a resident of the county. - Any individual using educational assistance under either Chapter 30 (Montgomery GI Bill Active Duty Program), Chapter 33 (Post 9/11 GI Bill) of Title 38, United States Code, and/or the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. §3311 (b)(9)) who lives in the State of Michigan while attending Monroe County Community College (regardless of his/her formal state of residence) shall be charged no more than instate tuition. - 4.
+The student's tuition is being paid by his or her high school via Michigan Dual Enrollment.